LucaCappelletti94/keras_mixed_sequence/README.rst

 Then we proceed to load or otherwise create the training data.
-Here there will be listed, in the future, some custom Sequence objects that have been created for the porpose of being used alongside this library.
+Here there will be listed, in the future, some custom Sequence objects that have been created for the purpose of being used alongside this library.

 .. code:: python